Information and documents providing guidance on commonly asked home-to-school questions

-Applications for post-16 discretionary transport are the next to be decided.
+Applications for post-16 transport are the next to be assessed.

 We will then assess spare seat applications.
 We will write to you as soon as an outcome is reached, but transport may not be set-up and functional until the October half-term.

 You will need to make other travel arrangements until we contact you.
 We will not be able to provide a refund for any travel costs incurred whilst you are waiting to hear from us.